dexterlanot/CS-121-FINAL-PROJECT/README.md

 ## General Information

-Because of the current need for instant coffee or tea, the programmers chose to create a shopping business system that relates to the shop's day-to-day operations.
-This system was created with the Python programming language and Object-Oriented Programming (OOP) concepts.
-Encapsulation and inheritance are specifically employed in the software.
-In addition, the programmers employed JSON to store employee data, which are retrieved upon logging in, and file handling to keep each shop order information.
+Because of the current demand for instant coffee or tea, the programmers decided to develop a shopping business system that is related to the shop's day-to-day operations.
+The Python programming language and Object-Oriented Programming (OOP) concepts were used to create this system.
+In software, encapsulation and inheritance are used specifically.
+Furthermore, the programmers used JSON to store employee data, which is retrieved upon logging in, and file handling to keep track of each shop order.

 ## Admin Interface